FuturICT2/FIN4Contracts/README.md

 During some development cycles involving re-migration, new mnemonics etc. strange errors were occuring in relation to the local ganache-blockchain.
 Sometimes these could only be resolved by manually resetting everything: deleting the `src/build`-folder, a new workspace in Ganache, logging out in MetaMask, closing Chrome and restoring from the new mnemonic.

+When creating a new action type and add proof types that trigger a popup for you to set parameters - it's possible to close the popup without having set values, we haven't shielded against that case.
+This creates a wrong state, so please do set valid parameters in the popup.

 ## Setup

 ```sh